-The Baltic Sea is a relatively shallow water body with an average depth of only 54m.
-It is a brackish water ecosystem characterized by high biological production.
-The coastal ecosystem functions as a breeding and nursery ground for many fish and invertebrates, and deeper waters provide habitat for pelagic fish, such as herring and sprat.
+The Baltic Sea is a relatively shallow body of water with an average depth of only 54m.
+It is a brackish water ecosystem characterised by high biological production.
+The coastal ecosystem operates as a breeding and nursery ground for many fish and invertebrates, and deeper waters provide habitat for pelagic fish, such as herring and sprat.

-The different sea uses such as shipping, fisheries, wind farms or mineral extraction are increasingly competing for the limited sea space.
+The different functions possessed by the Sea, such as shipping, fisheries, wind farms or mineral extraction, are increasingly competing for the limited sea space.
 On top of this, the fragile Baltic ecosystem and the threats of climate change call for a balanced multi-sectorial approach.

 Relevant pan-Baltic MSP institutions and structures**

 The joint Baltic Sea MSP Working Group, established by HELCOM and VASAB, is a forum for intergovernmental discussions on MSP.
 The Working Group hosts dialogues on recent and future developments in the field of MSP in the Baltic Sea Region.

 VASAB is an intergovernmental multilateral co-operation of 11 countries of the Baltic Sea Region (BSR) on spatial planning and development.
 Its current work is guided by the 2009 “VASAB Long-Term Perspective for the Territorial Development of the Baltic Sea Region” strategic document, which considers MSP as a key instrument for the alleviation of potential sea use conflicts.